-We are seeing a large amount of change in the marketplace due to the introduction of Solvency II capital rules and the Company has adapted well.
+The past 2 years have seen a large amount of change in the marketplace due to the introduction of Solvency II capital rules.
+The Company has complied with Solvency II requirements during the year.
 The Company continues to assess and take advantage where appropriate of tactical and strategic opportunities as they arise and is exploring a number of developments which could be material for the business going forward.

-Profit for the year amounted to £17.7 million which related to continuing activities (2015: profit £8.6 million).
-Increased margins were achieved due to increased sales and assets under management relative to prior year, favourable changes in cash reserves, and also foreign exchange gains made during the period.
+Profit for the year amounted to £10.7 million which related to continuing activities (2016: profit £17.7 million).
+Overall profit is lower than that of prior year mainly due to one off items relating to cash reserves and foreign exchange recorded during 2016 which had a positive effect on profits during prior year.
 Further information on business performance is provided in section A.